 It changed the atmosphere inside that home across the road.
-Christian faith was a fruitful, not a dreamy, Innisfree.
+Christian faith was a fruitful Innisfree, not a dreamy one.

 Our children—most of them—were going away.
 Our farmhouse was emptier.
 The last two cats and the dog were dead.
 Even our pastor was leaving our church-home to minister in a new way and from a new location.

 Where was our home?

 My formerly urgent daily work—once a “home” for my time—was done; I retired.
 My wife’s formerly urgent daily work was not yet done, but she was scaling back to a slower pace, her “home” becoming easier to maintain.

 Unbidden, I found I had a new variety of work to do.
 I had pilgrimage work to do.
 It was work of a different kind from selling.
 It was a work of being with.
 It satisfied my soul.
 I discovered I was reaching out to everyone—to everyone, Christian or not—to everyone who sought a deep home.